What is transliteration?

 Transliteration consists in representing the characters of a given script by the characters of another, while keeping the operation reversible.
 The use of diacritics or digraphs solves the problem of different number of characters between the alphabets of the two writing systems.

 The main goal of this conversion operation is to enable the automatic and unambiguous recreation of the original (which is also known as retroconversion).
 In a word, the transliteration of a transliterated text should return the original text.
-This is why standards are used, like ISO.
+This is why transliteration standards are used.

 Romanization (or Latinization) is the transliteration of a non-Latin script into a Latin script.